open-keychain/open-keychain/README.md

 I am using the newest [Android Studio](http://developer.android.com/sdk/installing/studio.html) for development.
 Development with Eclipse is currently not possible because I am using the new [project structure](http://developer.android.com/sdk/installing/studio-tips.html).

 1. Clone the project from github
-2. From Android Studio: File -> Import Project -> Select the cloned top folder
+2. From Android Studio: File -> Import Project ->  ...
+  * Select the cloned top folder if you want to develop on the main project
+  * Select the "OpenPGP-Keychain-API" folder if you want to develop on the API example
 3. Import project from external model -> choose Gradle

 ## Keychain API